 These proposals are described in the accompanying proxy materials.
-You will be able to vote at the Annual Meeting if you held shares of the Company's Common Stock, par value \$0.01 per share (the "Class A common stock") or Class B common stock, par value \$0.01 per share (the "Class B common stock" and, together with the Class A common stock, the "Common Stock") at the close of business on April 2, 2015.
+You will be able to vote at the Annual Meeting if you held shares of the Company's Common Stock, par value \$0.01 per share (the "Class A common stock") or Class B common stock, par value \$0.01 per share (the "Class A common stock") at the close of business on April 2, 2015.